AnFD99/jwt-auth-backend/README.md

 # Authentification app
-App built to improve skills of NodeJS, ExpressJS and JWT authentication
+The app built to improve skills of NodeJS, ExpressJS and JWT authentication

 ## Stack
 - Express